How much will your in-ground swimming pool construction cost?

 How much does it cost to build a pool?

-On average, a pool costs anywhere from $1,500-$84,836 to build.
-That's a wide range, mainly because of the various pool installation cost factors you have to consider.
+The national average cost to install an in-ground pool ranges from around $40,000-$86,000, and most people pay around $56,000, according to Thumbtack data.
+Meanwhile, the national average cost of above-ground pool installation ranges from around $595 - $3,007.
+It's a wide range, mainly because of the various pool installation cost factors you have to consider.
 The biggest factor is the type of pool you decide to build or install.

 Keep in mind these numbers represent national averages and cost estimates.
 The cost to build a swimming pool will depend on a many factors, including the materials, labor rates and overall pool design.